vacp2p/rfc/mdf.md

 ## Abstract

 In this specification, we describe a method to construct both a linear and DAG (Directed Acyclic Graph) based message history that will aid the consistency of [MVDS](./mvds.md).
 Additionally we explain how data sync can be used for more lightweight messages that do not require full synchronization.
-This specification extends the [MVDS message](./mvds.md#payloads) to modify the functionality of MVDS.
+This specification extends the [MVDS message](./mvds.md#payloads) to modify the functionality of MVDS adding consistency guarantees, like casual consistency with the DAG and sequential consistency with the linear history, which currently do not exist.

 ## Motivation